Cats are highly fertile animals and parents with queens may wonder if they can go into heat (oestrus) whilst they are already pregnant.

 - Do not mate and come back into heat a few days after an oestrus cycle ends.

 - Mate, but do not get pregnant and experience pseudo (false) pregnancies.
-They exhibit all the signs of pregnancy, including getting swollen abdomens and producing milk.
+They start producing milk and displaying all other pregnancy symptoms, such as bloated bellies.
 No kittens are born, and queens typically return into oestrus within 4 to 6 weeks.
 False pregnancies are rare in cats.
-They are thought to be caused by imbalances of the hormones prolactin and progesterone.
+Prolactin and progesterone hormonal imbalances are thought to be the root cause of them.

 The only way to differentiate between real and false pregnancies is to have veterinarians conduct ultrasound or x-ray tests.

 Accordingly, if a queen is displaying unconfirmed pregnancy symptoms, and it goes into heat again, it may have had a false pregnancy initially.

 A female cat that displays pregnancy symptoms and then goes into heat may not be pregnant or having a false pregnancy initially.

 In some instances, illnesses and diseases like tumors and worm infestations cause their abdomens to expand.

 These conditions require medical attention, particularly if the queen conceives.

 They can be dangerous situations for both the mother and kittens.